 Riser block: Many trainers (except most direct drive) will raise the rear of the bike, giving the impressions that you are riding downhill.
-To counter this, riser blocks are used to prop up the front wheel, leveling out your position.
+A riser block is used to prop up the front wheel, levelling out your position.
 This not only feels more natural but also creates stability.
 They can even be used to increase the height of the front of the bike to simulate climbing a hill.
 An alternative option is to use phone books or those textbooks you once said you’d look at again, however, a riser block will hold the wheel better.

-Applications: With the rise of smart trainers came the rise of third party applications that are aimed at enhancing your indoor riding experience.
+Applications: With the rise of smart trainers came the increase in third-party applications that are aimed at enhancing your indoor riding experience.
 Apps like Zwift allow you to ride with other people in a virtual world, and can even simulate drafting.
-Programs like The Sufferfest allow you to be ultra-specific with your sessions and act like a real-time coach.
+Programs like The Sufferfest will enable you to be ultra-specific with your sessions and act as a real-time coach.
 If it’s realism you want, a program like Road Grand Tours has a host of real-world locations and terrain to explore.

 A Fan: Having someone that adores you scream support at your face does wonders for motivation.
 Just kidding, we’re talking about a fan to keep air moving.
 It’s amazing how hot you’ll feel riding in the same spot, a fan goes a long way to keeping you comfortable.

 A Training Plan: Once you have your trainer and accessories set-up, having a goal or a training plan to work towards allows you to get the most out of your indoor cycling experience.
 Most applications, such as The Sufferfest, are loaded with quality training plans developed by some of the world’s leading cycling coaches to allow riders of all abilities the chance to get the most out of their training.